oidcproxydotnet/OidcProxy.Net/docs/demos/spa-bffs/auth0/src/readme.md

 # Auth0 / Spa+BFF / API demo

-This that consists of three parts:
+This demo consists of three parts:

 - Auth0, to authenticate users
 - A SPA, hosted in an ASP.NET Core BFF